 What we see evolving is a purpose-driven world of data assets that are deployed, built, and configured for a specific use case or purpose the business has.
 So, what we have to do is:

 - Look at each one of those use cases

 - Understand the characteristics and dynamics of the selected use case

 - Look at the portfolio of options to deliver data and insight through a technology platter that has lots of options to configure and deliver that information.

 That’s a really big shift in the way we think about these things now.

 Speed to insight

 In the traditional data warehousing context, data integration required data architecture work, the creation of a semantic model to represent the integration of data, a lot of work to do the ETL, and to prepare that data and make it available.
 But all of that takes time.
-Today’s business needs time compressed out of the equation.
-So, faster time to insight is really key.
+Today’s businesses need faster time to insight.

 The new technologies that are evolving out there in the marketplace, the Hadoop platform being a perfect case in point, are creating the opportunity to stage data into a Hadoop environment and to have that data be immediately accessible for the purposes that the data can fuel.